Tom Hanks Geppetto stay motion Pinocchio Selena Gomez cooking HBO

 It’s the top of an “E!”-ra.

-After nearly-30 years on air, NBCUniversal has cancelled three of their main leisure information packages on the entertainment-focused cable community.
+After nearly-30 years on air, NBCUniversal has cancelled three of their main leisure information applications on the entertainment-focused cable community.

 “E!
-News,” “Pop of the Morning,” and Jason Kennedy’s “In the Room” had been the lastest cuts in a collection of latest modifications from NBCU as a result of COVID-19 pandemic.
+News,” “Pop of the Morning,” and Jason Kennedy’s “In the Room” have been the lastest cuts in a sequence of latest modifications from NBCU as a result of COVID-19 pandemic.

 “E!
 News” debuted in 1991 and has seen a number of modifications over time, together with housing main hosts like Giuliana Rancic and Ryan Seacrest.